AyeshMallick/AyeshMallick/README.md

 - Represented college in Smart India Hackathons and many other hackathons, building functional prototypes in <48 hours.

-- Internship experience in Web development & data analytics: contributed to automation, backend optimization, and cross-functional delivery.
+- Experienced in Full Stack development & data analytics: contributed to automation, backend optimization, and cross-functional delivery.

 - Certified in Azure AI by Microsoft.